Response of quantum spin networks to attacks: Emergent Networks in Ground States

 An important, and as yet unanswered, question is whether complex networks emerge in ground states of Hamiltonians defined on an imprinted complex network, and if so, what are the resulting properties?
 Thus, we first calculate the network measures defined in Sec.~\ref{subsec: measures} for emergent networks arising from the ground states of Hamiltonians on the three imprinted networks we consider in Eq.~(\ref{eqn: H}), ER, WS, and BA.
 Will the emergent networks be complex themselves?
 Does imprinted complexity beget emergent complexity?

 In Figs.~\ref{fig3}-\ref{fig4}, we consider an ensemble of $100$ imprinted networks with $n=20$ generated from all three network models, ER, WS and BA.
-The ER networks have $p=0.26$.
-While each ER graph may have a different average degree $Z$, the average of $Z$ over the ensemble is $Z=(n-1)p=4.94$.
-The probability $p$ of having a connection between two nodes was optimally chosen to yield connected ER networks; $p<0.26$ yields mostly disconnected ER networks for $n=20$.
-The WS networks have mean degree $K=4$ and rewiring probability $p=0.5$.
-The average degree for every WS graph is $Z=K=4$.
-The BA networks have the parameter $m=3$, and the average degree for every BA graph is $Z=2m(n-m)/n=5.1$.
-We note that due to finite $n$ and since $K$ and $m$ are integers, we are restricted to consider graphs with different $Z$.
+The ER networks have $p=0.26$ and on average, $Z=(n-1)p=4.94$.
+The value of $p$ was optimally chosen to yield connected ER networks; $p<0.26$ yields mostly disconnected ER networks for $n=20$.
+The WS networks have $K=4, p=0.5$ and $Z=K=4$.
+The BA networks have $m=3$ and $Z=2m(n-m)/n=5.1$.
+We note that due to finite $n$ and since $K$ and $m$ are integers, we are restricted to consider networks with different $Z$.
 However, this is not a limitation, since our goal is not comparing the network measures for different ensembles of imprinted networks with different structures and different $Z$.
 Instead, our goals are quantifying the complexity of the emergent networks, and investigating their response to network attacks.
 To mitigate the effects of different $Z$, we will plot the moments of the distributions of network measures versus $\lambda = h/(ZJ)$.

-Figure~\ref{fig3} plots the distribution of $k_i$, $C_i$ and $d_{ij}$ obtained from an exact calculation for ER networks in (a-c), for WS networks in (d-f), and BA networks in (g-i).
+Figure~\ref{fig3} plots the distribution of $k_i/(n-1)$, $C_i$ and $d_{ij}$ obtained from an exact calculation for ER networks in (a-c), for WS networks in (d-f), and BA networks in (g-i).
 The purple, blue and pink histograms show the distributions for normalized transverse field $h/J=1, 3$ and $6$ respectively.
 The transverse field drives a quantum phase transition in the much simpler transverse Ising model and has been shown to give rise to complexity in the emergent network even for a simple nearest-neighbor spin chain near the quantum critical point~\cite{carr2010understanding,valdez2017quantifying,sundar2018complex}.

 A few features stand out.
 The distribution of $k_i\ (C_i)$ is a Dirac delta function at $k= (n-1)/2\ (C=1/2)$ for $h=0$ (not shown), and the distribution of $d_{ij}$ is a Dirac delta at $d=2$.
 This is because at $h=0$, the ground state is the GHZ state, where all the spins point along $\pm\hz$.
 As $h$ is increased, the distributions of $k_i$ and $C_i$ get wider first and then narrower, and the centre shifts towards $0$.
 The distribution of $d_{ij}$ gets wider and shifts towards larger values.
 At $h/J=\infty$ (not shown), all spins point along $\hx$, $k_i=0$, $C_i=0$ and $d_{ij}=\infty$.